Seborrheic keratosis: Subtypes

 Seborrheic keratoses may be divided into the following types:

 Differential diagnoses

-Dermatosis papulosa nigra (DPN) is a condition of many small, benign skin lesions on the face, a condition generally presenting on dark-skinned individuals.
+Dermatosis papulosa nigra (DPN) is a condition of many small, benign skin lesions on the face, a condition generally presenting on darker-skinned individuals.
 DPN is extremely common, affecting up to 30% of black people in the United States.

 Treatment

-No treatment of seborrheic keratoses is necessary, except for cosmetic reasons.
+Medical reasons for removing seborrheic keratoses include irritation and bleeding.
+They may also be removed for cosmetic reasons.
 Generally, lesions can be treated with electrodesiccation and curettage, or cryosurgery.
 When correctly performed, removal of seborrheic keratoses will not cause much visible scarring.

 Epidemiology

 Seborrheic keratosis is the most common benign skin tumor.
 Incidence increases with age.
 There is less prevalence in people with darker skin.
 In large-cohort studies, all patients aged 50 and older had at least one seborrheic keratosis.
-Onset is usually in middle age, although they are common in younger patients too—found in 12% of 15-year-olds to 25-year-olds—making the term "senile keratosis" a misnomer.
+Onset is usually in middle age, although they are common in younger patients too, as they are found in 12% of 15-year-olds to 25-year-olds, which makes the term "senile keratosis" a misnomer.